 - Mushrooms

-Your pets should always have unlimited amounts of timothy hay and a cup of mixed vegetables and some fruits every day.
+Your pets should have unlimited timothy hay and a cup of mixed vegetables with some fruit every day.
+Change their water frequently and keep it clean.

 Can Guinea Pigs Eat Sugar Snap Peas?

-Guinea pigs eat all types of peas because they contain a good amount of fiber, a great amount of vitamin C, and many other essential nutrients.
+Guinea pigs can eat all types of peas since they contain fiber, vitamin C, and other essential nutrients.
+Just don’t give more than 1-2 pods at a time, and always combine them with other safe vegetables and fruits.

 Final Thoughts